benrbryant/bryantellius_docs/react/README.md

 ### Ecosystem

+The following subjects are good to know, but not a priority for needing to use _all_ of them.
+There will a basic overview on each topic, with several sections expanded to in-depth notes later on.

 - Routers
   - React Router
   - Reach Router
-- SSR
+- State Management
-  - Next.js
+  - Context/State
-- SSG
+  - Redux
-  - Next.js
+  - MobX
-  - Gatsby
+- Data Fetching
   - API Calls
     - GraphQL
       - Apollo
       - Relay Modern
     - RESTful
       - Axios
       - Unfetch
       - superagent
   - use-http
   - react-query
 - Mobile
   - React Native
+- SSR
+  - Next.js
+- SSG
+  - Next.js
+  - Gatsby
 - Forms
   - React Hook Form
   - Formik